skoomasteve/LocalGroupPolicy-TransferTool/README.md

 - This is a graphical tool that exports all group policy settings from a single machine and generates an import directory and script to be run on the target machine.

-- Use cases include securing non-domain machines with policy borrowed from a domain machine, or duplicating local security policy/local group policy across multiple non-domain machines.
+- Use cases include
+  -  securing non-domain machines with policy borrowed from a domain machine
+  -  duplicating local security policy/local group policy across multiple non-domain machines.
+  -  backing up policy to a local or network drive

 - The script must be run as admin and the backup location must not include any existing group policy data.

 ## Considerations: